Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-A man walks past a vandalized business during the Justice for George Floyd Philadelphia Protest on Saturday night.
+A man walks past a vandalized business during the Justice for George Floyd protest in Philadelphia on Saturday night.

 Matt Slocum/AP